cterveen/bookexportrtf-9.x/README.md

 ## Use

-The RTF document can be accessed through the url (/book/exportrtf/\[node-id\].
-A link to download the book or book page as RTF is available on every book page next to the printer friendly link (this doesn't seem to work in Drupal 11).
+The RTF document can be accessed through the url (/book/exportrtf/\[node-id\]).
+A link to download the book or book page as RTF is available on every book page next to the printer friendly link.

-Settings and help can be found in the admin area (/admin/help/bookexportrtf).
+Help can be found in the admin area (/admin/help/bookexportrtf).

 ## Credits